 Nintedanib

 Does nintedanib affect pregnancy?

-Do not take nintedanib if you are pregnant, planning a pregnancy or might get pregnant.
-We do not know enough about the risk to the unborn child.
-Patients who could become pregnant should have a pregnancy test before starting treatment and should use highly effective birth control at the start of treatment, during treatment, and for at least 3 months after their last dose.
+Patients who are able to become pregnant should have a pregnancy test before starting treatment and should use highly effective birth control at the start of treatment, during treatment, and for at least 3 months after your last dose.

-Birth control pills may not work as well in those with diarrhoea or other problems that may reduce the drug absorption.
+Oral contraception (the pill) may not work as well in those with diarrhoea or other problems that may reduce the drug absorption.

 It is also not known whether nintedanib passes into breastmilk.
-We, therefore, advise that you do not breastfeed whilst taking this medication.
+We therefore advise that you do not breastfeed

 Contact details

-If you need any further advice you can contact the ILD team on 0117 414 7762.
+• If you need any further advice you can contact the ILD team on 0117 414 7762.
 This is an answering machine service; leave a message and someone will get back to you within 48 hours (except at the weekend/bank holidays).

+Nintedanib